zfrakes/Note-Taker/README.md

 * Node
 * api

 ## Launch
-To launch this application click or copy and paste the following link in your browser.
+To launch this application click or copy and paste the following links in your browser.

 * http://localhost:3000/

 * http://localhost:3000/notes

 ## Author